 - Upgrade no. 6: Better Structured Workouts, rivaling those of dedicated apps.

-- Upgrade no. 8: Longer Battery Life: Plus you can use an added battery charge pack, so you can have more than 40 hours of battery life
+- Upgrade no. 8: Longer Battery Life.
+Plus you can use an added battery charge pack, so you can have more than 40 hours of battery life

 - Upgrade no. 9: Bike Alarm